 Benefits of Having a Cowhide Rug

-There are a number of reason to have a cow skin rug that makes it a much more sustainable choice than other rug types.
+There are a number of reason to have a cow skin rug that make it a much more sustainable choice than other rug types.

-These rugs are available in a number of sizes, shapes and colors.
-They perfectly match to any décor- contemporary or vintage.
-The unique pattern of cow skin rug brings a cozy vibe in the bedroom or provide a focal points on a hardwood floor.
+These rugs are available in a number of sizes, shapes, and colors.
+They perfectly match any décor- contemporary or vintage.
+The unique pattern of a cow skin rug brings a cozy vibe to the bedroom or provides focal points on a hardwood floor.

 They are notably long-lasting.
 They can also withstand a lot of wear and tear.
 As long as you take care of them properly, cowhide rugs can last for years without any problems at all.

-Due to their long-lasting properties, you can even place them in areas of heavy traffic, such as hallway.
+Due to their long-lasting properties, you can even place them in areas of heavy traffic, such as hallways.

 Plus, these rugs don’t require frequent vacuuming, which helps preserve the air quality in the room and ensures that there is no fragrance interference.